CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 <img src="../images/chemedataLogo_transparent.png" width="100" alt="CHEMeDATA logo" />

-Here is a tentative list of projects presented at the [SMASH conference](https://smashnmr.org/) 2023 in Baveno, Italy.
+Here are the projects presented at the [SMASH conference](https://smashnmr.org/) 2023 in Baveno, Italy.
 They should be considered as a *Work in progress!*.
 They will evolve depending on the interest expressed by the community, including the visitors of our booth ...

 *Come visit us!*